-- 22. All applications for admission submitted, whether by an individual or education agent, must include the following: - a) completed application form with the applicant's signature; - b) certified copies of academic qualifications and transcripts; - c) where required, certified copies of English language proficiency certificates; - d) where required, copies of passport (international applicants only main page and visa page) - e) any other documents requested by the Admission Officer. - 23.
+- 22. All applications for admission submitted, whether by an individual or education agent, must include the following: - a) completed application form with the applicant's signature - b) certified copies of academic qualifications and transcripts - c) where required, certified copies of English language proficiency certificates - d) where required, copies of passport (international applicants only main page and visa page) - e) any other documents requested by the Admission Officer. - 23.
 Incomplete applications may result in delays in the admission process. - 24.
 It is essential that all applicants check the Institute's website for current documentation and admission requirements. - 25.
 Copies of required documentation must be certified preferably by an Australian citizen and, if not possible, by a citizen of the country the applicant is in.
-This person must: - a) not be related to the applicant by birth, marriage or de facto relationship; and - b) have an occupation or is a person listed in the Statutory Declarations Regulations 2018 - Schedule 2 Parts 1 and 2, which includes legal and medical practitioners, nurses, pharmacists, Justice of the Peace, and teachers employed on a permanent full-time or part-time basis at a school or tertiary education institution. - 26.
-Guidance on how to certify copies is available on the Department of Education, Skills and Employment website: https://www.education.gov.au/guidelines-certification-documents.
+This person must: - a) not be related to the applicant by birth, marriage or de facto relationship - b) have an occupation or is a person listed in the Statutory Declarations Regulations 2023 Schedule 1 Parts 1 and 2, which includes legal and medical practitioners, nurses, pharmacists, Justice of the Peace, and teachers employed on a permanent full-time or part-time basis at a school or tertiary education institution. - 26.
+Guidance on how to certify copies is available on the Department of Education's website "Guidelines for the certification of documents", available at: